chiazo/team110/src/pages/markdown/guides/contributing.md

 - **Any errors?** Try this:
   > If you can't open this link, you have not been added to the team org on Github.
 Send your github username to Kaki!

-1. Run these 3 commands separately to enter the team site directory, install the site's packages and to see your live changes at **localhost:8000**:
+1. Run these 3 commands separately to enter the team site directory, install the site's packages and to see your live changes at **localhost:8000** (Note: Make sure that you have installed node.js):

    > `cd team.comp110.com` > `npm install` > `npm run start`